Burlington Stores, Inc. Provides COVID-19-Related Business Update

-BURLINGTON, N.J., March 19, 2020 (GLOBE NEWSWIRE) -- Burlington Stores, Inc. (NYSE: BURL), a nationally recognized off-price retailer of high-quality, branded apparel at everyday low prices, provided an update regarding the impact of COVID-19 on its business operations.
+BURLINGTON, N.J., March 20, 2020 (GLOBE NEWSWIRE) -- Burlington Stores, Inc. (NYSE: BURL), a nationally recognized off-price retailer of high-quality, branded apparel at everyday low prices, provided an additional update regarding the impact of COVID-19 on its business operations.

-Michael O’Sullivan, CEO, stated, “The health and safety of our associates and customers are our highest priorities.
-With this in mind, we have closed our corporate offices, enabling our associates to work from home, and are closing our retail locations based on guidance from government and health officials.
-As of today, we have temporarily closed approximately 100 stores across the country, reduced store hours for all of our stores, and continue to evaluate additional closures.
-We are also taking steps in our stores that remain open to follow guidelines recommended by the relevant government authorities to keep our stores clean and sanitized.
-In addition, in our stores that are temporarily closed, our associates will receive financial support for two weeks.

-We continue to have confidence in our strategic initiatives and longer term growth potential.
-However, the spread of the COVID-19 virus is clearly having a material impact on the whole retail sector.
-In this time of unprecedented disruption and uncertainty, we are carefully managing our expenses, inventory receipts, capital expenditures and balance sheet.”
+The Company announced today that it will temporarily close all of its stores effective the end of business on March 22, 2020.
+Michael O’Sullivan, CEO, stated, “The health and safety of our associates and customers remain our highest priority.
+Given the growing risks associated with COVID-19, we have decided to temporarily close all of our stores.
+In order to assist impacted associates during this period, the Company will provide two weeks of financial support.”

 About Burlington Stores, Inc.